 So Islam's prime directive is to bring the law of Allah to all people on earth using any means necessary.
 You can say Islam's mission in three words: Islam must dominate.
 That's the bad news for us non-Muslims.
 The good news is that many people who consider themselves Muslims don't know much about Islam, and even some who know about this prime directive are not interested in pursuing it.

 Some are pursuing it earnestly, however, and it is worth knowing about because some of the ways they're pursuing it are pretty clever.
 Learn more about that here: Perfectly Legal Jihad.
-Once you know what's going on and what devout, orthodox Muslims are aiming at, it is a lot easier to prevent them from gaining any ground.
+Once we know what's going on and what devout, orthodox Muslims are aiming for, it should be easier to prevent them from gaining any ground.